meetks/R_PI-Traffic-Counter/README.md

   the car is contact with the pipe make sure the sleep interval is good to sample that .

   I found the potentiometer test in the above link a good way to test the digital part of the circuit.
-Finally, the pipe I used a 4mm polyurethane pipe form the local HW sotre.
+Finally, the pipe I used was a 4mm polyurethane pipe form the local HW sotre.
 Cut a sufficiently long piece and seal the other end by burning it with a candle or something.
 Make sure its air tight by dipping the pipe in water and checking for air bubbles.

   Note: Sensor output if prportional to pressure difference.
 Atmospheric pressure is 101.Kpa.
 Will share my code and